 Consider interest rates on debt vs. the percentage of investment earnings.

 Any investment guru will tell you that the market averages out at an 8% return on investments over time.
-But what’s the interest rate on your credit cards, personal loans or student loans?
+But what’s the interest rate on your mortgage, credit cards, personal loans or student loans?

 If the interest rate on any of your debt is 8% or higher it makes sense, in the very least, to pay off those specific debts first.

 After that, take a look at what’s left.
 Is it a loan where the interest is a tax write-off, like your mortgage or student loans?
 Continuing to have that tax write-off could be beneficial, especially if the interest rate is much lower than 8%.
 In that case, switching to retirement savings could be the answer at this point.
 Not having those tax write-offs could be a disadvantage of paying off your mortgage early.

 Calculate how long debt repayment will take.